European nations ban UK flights as new virus strain goes 'out of control'

-European countries, Belgium, the Netherlands and Germany, are placing a ban on flights coming from the UK because the new Covid-19 strain is spreading far more quickly.
+France, Germany, Italy, the Netherlands, Belgium, Austria, Ireland and Bulgaria all announced restrictions on UK travel because the new Covid-19 strain is spreading far more quickly.

-European countries have started banning flights coming from the UK as government in London warned that a potent new strain of the virus was "out of control".
+A growing list of European Union nations have moved to ban flights from the UK and others were considering similar action, in a bid to block a new strain of coronavirus sweeping across southern England from spreading to the continent.

-Following the example of the Netherlands, where a ban on all UK passenger flights came into effect on Sunday, a German government source said Berlin, too, was considering a similar move as "a serious option" for flights from both Britain and South Africa.
+The development came hours after British Prime Minister Boris Johnson announced that Christmas shopping and gatherings in southern England must be canceled because of rapidly spreading infections blamed on the new coronavirus variant.

 READ MORE: Germany may ban UK, South Africa flights over new strain